Click on the tabs below to find out more about the different aspects of the Creative Arts at College:

 What do Music lessons at Elizabeth College involve?

-In a typical lesson for Year 7-9 boys will sing, move and use instruments.
-Boys could expect the following:
+In a typical lesson for Year 7-9 pupils will sing, move and use instruments.
+Pupils could expect the following:

 - Group singing and music making.

 - Folk songs, art music and contemporary music from a range of cultures.

 - Singing as a means to understanding or internalising sound, which will consequently build a good ear (know as aural skills or audiation).
 Good aural skills are vital to musicianship, and are more fundamental to a developing musician than, for example, skills on a specific instrument.

 - Musical literacy; this is school after all!
 All pupils have the right to learn to read and write in traditional notation.
 These are visual aids to accessing musical ideas.